AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Results

 We observe that many models lag behind teachers.
 Additionally, CNN-like models are significantly faster than ViTs, while the latter are more accurate.
-The relatively low performance of existing efficient backbones on the dense ADE20k segmentation task is not unexpected since all of them apply a spatial dimension reduction factor of 32 for a final feature maps: the size is 7x7px for input resolution of 224x224px.
-Thus hardly capable of capturing fine-grain spatial information.
+The relatively low performance of existing efficient backbones on the dense ADE20k segmentation task is not unexpected since all of them apply a spatial dimension reduction factor of 32 for final feature maps of size $7^2$ for input resolution of $224^2$px, thus hardly capable of capturing fine-grain spatial information.

 \textbf{E-RADIO:} To overcome this issue, we propose a novel hybrid architecture, named E-RADIO (Efficient RADIO).
 This design borrows ideas from existing literature and includes an input stem with strided convolutions to downsample the input image by 4x.
 It then proceeds with 2 stages of YOLOv8 C2f convolution blocks and 2 stages of transformer.
 For the transformer variant we pick windowed attention (like in SWIN~\cite{liu2022swin}), and interleave local windowed attention with ``global'' windowed attention as done in~\cite{hatamizadeh2023fastervit} and ViTDet \cite{li2022vitdet}.
 To perform ``global'' attention we first downsample the feature map by 2x, apply windowed attention, and then upsample the feature maps back to the original resolution.
 Up-/down-sampling is performed by strided convolution with a kernel size 3x3 and a stride of 2.
 The last idea is borrowed from EdgeViT~\cite{edgevit}, which uses local-global-local attention.
-Details of the architecture are in the Appendix.

-\textbf{Feature map upsample:} E-RADIO upsamples final features maps by 2x via a deconvolutional layer and adds them to feature maps from the third stage, resulting in only a 16x spatial resolution reduction.
+See Appendix for details.
+Finally, E-RADIO upsamples final feature maps by 2x via a deconvolutional layer and adds them to feature maps from the third stage, resulting in only a 16x spatial resolution reduction.
 Such upsampling gives an improvement in dense task while being only 10\% slower.
 Results of E-RADIO in Table~\ref{tab:backbones} demonstrate that the proposed architecture significantly outperforms the competition, and can be seen as an efficient replacement for the much slower full ViT.
-We pick E-RADIO as our efficient candidate for further study.
-We envision our framework to be a benchmarking suite for future efficient vision backbone research.